Speedskating: Olympic great "King Happy" Andersen dies at 90

-Andersen - the only triple gold medallist at the Oslo Games - had achieved international renown in 1951 when he won the European 10,000 metre title, despite taking a fall and having to repeat the race after just a brief rest.
+Andersen - the only triple gold medalist at the Oslo Games - had achieved international renown in 1951 when he won the European 10,000 meter title, despite taking a fall and having to repeat the race after just a brief rest.

-Already a world and European champion, Andersen opened a huge lead but fell 7,000 metres into the race when a photographer's flash, set up near the track, blinded him.
+Already a world and European champion, Andersen opened a huge lead but fell 7,000 meters into the race when a photographer's flash, set up near the track, blinded him.

 Although he got up and tried to continue, the fall damaged his skates and race officials pulled him from the ice.

-Getting just one hour rest, Andersen raced again, easily winning the 10,000 and receiving his trophy from Norway's King Haakon, who delayed an official programme so he could watch the repeated race.
+Getting just one hour rest, Andersen raced again, easily winning the 10,000 and receiving his trophy from Norway's King Haakon, who delayed an official program so he could watch the repeated race.